dileepnagam/TODOSLIST-APPLICATION/README.md

 # TODOS LIST-APPLICATION
-It makes a list of tasks u have to do
+It makes a list of tasks you have to do